LODSContent/ACPGuidance/ACPCreationProcess.md

 ## Creating the ACP

-The resources you collected earlier allow you to easily create a comprehensive but strict Access Control Policy by using either of two model templates and by following a few simple principles:
+The resources you collected earlier allow you to easily create a comprehensive but strict Access Control Policy by using using the model templates provided below and by following a few simple principles:

-### Principles
+### Principles for ACP creation

 -   Follow the principle of least privilege.
 In your ACP, explicitly allow ***only*** those resources required to perform the lab.
 You must follow this principle strictly for Microsoft.Compute resources, but you have some flexibility with other resources (see below).